UltraMessaging/smx_perf/README.md

 The results were mostly independent of message rate.

 Cross-NUMA access is MUCH slower.
-Keep senders and receivers in same NUMA node if possible.
+Keep senders and receivers in the same NUMA node if possible.
 * Max sustainable message rate about a third: ~6M msgs/sec.
 * Latencies about double: 170-360 ns.

 Slow receivers slow down the source to match the receiver speed.
 * When SMX buffer fills,
-next buffer acquire busy loops until the receiver consumes.
+the next buffer acquisition will busy-loop until the receiver consumes.
-* If multiple receivers, *all* must consume before sender can resume.
+* If multiple receivers, *all* must consume before the sender can resume.
 All receivers get all messages.

 Multiple receivers slow SMX down